Getting your home ready

 Typically, we set up a microenvironment in one room.
 This might require moving some of your furniture and adding some specialised equipment.
 Examples of this equipment include a hospital bed, hoist or commode (see 'Home equipment' below).

-A well set-up and accessible microenvironment can help you stay independent.
+A well set-up and accessible microenvironment can help increase your independence.
 It can:

 How we get your home ready